kevinhwang91/rnvimr/README.md

 - Replaces the built-in Netrw as a default file explorer
 - Calibrated preview images for ueberzug
 - Attach file automatically when toggling Ranger
-- Automatically adjusts floating window size after resizing NeoVim
+- Adjust floating window size automatically after resizing NeoVim
+- Adjust views automatically to adapt the size of floating window
 - Fully customizable layouts for floating window
 - Better experience for Pager view in Ranger
-- Automatically wipe out the buffers corresponding to the files deleted by Ranger
+- Wipe out the buffers corresponding to the files deleted by Ranger automatically
+- Enhance border in Ranger
 - Synchronize the current working directory of Neovim and Ranger
 - Hide the files included in gitignore
 - Save Buffer information when the src files are moved from Ranger